JHS-Viking-Robotics/LabVIEW-Setup-Guide/README.md

 1. Make sure that LabVIEW has all of its components installed and licensed.
 Check out [WpLib's FRC Documentation](https://docs.wpilib.org/en/latest/docs/zero-to-robot/step-2/labview-setup.html) if LabVIEW isn't working, and check out [CTRE's Phoenix Documentation](https://docs.ctre-phoenix.com/en/stable/ch05_PrepWorkstation.html) if you have trouble with the Phoenix Framework.

 2. Make sure that Git and Sourcetree are working.
 Check out [Sourcetree Support](https://support.atlassian.com/sourcetree/).
 Git is not likely to have issues, but Sourcetree may be having issues finding it.

+3. You can also check out [this](https://delacor.com/configuring-hg-or-git-to-use-labview-compare-and-labview-merge/) guide for integrating Git and LabVIEW, and [this](https://endigit.com/2017/11/using-labviews-diff-tool-sourcetree) guide which fixes the problems that Sourcetree has when talking to LabVIEW's source control tools.